scil-vital/dwi_ml/docs/index.rst

 - **Models**: The first aspect to explore are our models.
 Discover how you can create your model to fit with our structure.
 Many parent classes are available for you: if your model inherits from them, they will have access to everything each one offers.
 For instance, some models have instructions on how to receive inputs from MRI data, prepare inputs in a neighborhood, and use embedding.
 Other models have access to many options of loss functions for the context of tractography (cosine similarity, classification, Gaussian loss, Fisher von Mises, etc.).

 - **Using hdf5**: Our library has been organized to use data in the hdf5 format.
-Our hdf5 data organization should probably be enough for your needs (see explanations on :ref:`ref_config_file`), but for more
+Our hdf5 data organization should probably be enough for your needs (see explanations on :ref:`hdf5_usage`), but for more

 - **Training a model**: Then, take a look at how we have implemented our trainers for an efficient management of heavy data.